 Gearing Tips

-- Invest in your primary equipment first — it gives the biggest power spike
+- Invest in your primary equipment first — it gives the biggest power spike.
+See our weapons guide for rankings.

 - Feed your troops every day or morale plummets — low morale causes combat penalties and eventual desertion.
 Assign a Cook profession to a warband member to prepare meals that provide morale bonuses on top of base nourishment.